Zubax/bugface_bf1/README.md

 ## USB interface

-Dronecode Probe is a composite USB device that incorporates two virtual serial port interfaces:
+BF1 is a composite USB device that incorporates two virtual serial port interfaces:

 1. The first virtual serial port interface is connected to the debugger's embedded GDB server; this interface is used by the host-side debugger to interact with the target.
 The baud rate and other parameters of a typical serial port are irrelevant for this interface, because it has no physical representation.